void-linux/void-docs/src/contributing/void-docs/style-guide.md

 This version is conversational and friendlier, but contains unnecessary language that may not be as clear to an ESL reader.

-> Install and configure the CUPS drivers, then configure them as shown.
+> Install and configure the CUPS drivers, as shown.

 This version contains a clear command to act, and a follow up that shows what will be done next.
 It is clear both to native English speakers, ESL readers, and